redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 const wasmMem8 = new Uint8ClampedArray(wasmMemory.buffer)
 ```

-In the case of WebAssembly memory however, we do not need to allocate a specific `ArrayBuffer` object because one is created for us when we call `new WebAssembly.Memory()`.[^2]
+Since we are allocating memory in JavaScript, then sharing it with WebAssembly, we do not need to allocate a specific `ArrayBuffer` object because one is created for us when we call `new WebAssembly.Memory()`.[^2]

 We do however, still need to create an 8-bit, unsigned integer array to act as an overlay on this `ArrayBuffer`.
 This will be needed to transfer the image data from WebAssembly shared memory to the `canvas`.